vivekchavan14/Hi-Iam-Vivek-Chavan/README.md

 # Hi-Iam-Vivek-Chavan
-Iam currently pursuing bachelors in computer science, looking forward to learn MERN stack development and DSA as well, Iam interested in connecting with open sources and learning by building stuff
+Iam currently pursuing bachelors in computer science, looking forward to learn MERN stack development and DSA as well, Iam interested in connecting with open sources and learning new technologies by building stuff
+My email : vivekchavan1432003@gmail.com